tranquilit/WAPT-Documentation/source/wapt-create-packages/envdev/index.rst

 your installed base of machines, the larger your sample must be.

-This method consists of testing the installation of the package on as many plateforms and configurations as possible, so to improve its reliability, before the WAPT package is transfered to production repositories.
+This method consists of testing the installation of the package on as many platforms and configurations as possible, so to improve its reliability, before the WAPT package is transferred to production repositories.

 Testing method